The information of high-dimensional time-bin encoded photons

 \section{Introduction}

 It is well know that entangled photons can be used to extract shared random bits.
-This insight forms the basis for entanglement based quantum key distribution (QKD) \cite{ekert,nch}.
 The number of extractable bits per photon pair depends on the dimensions of the entangled degree of freedom.
 For example, polarization entanglement allows at most one shared bit per photon pair.
 An alternative is to use the arrival time of a photon.
 Encoding within the arrival time of a pair of photons offers an experimentally viable way of generating high-dimensional entangled states \cite{etime,tb1,tb2,tb3}.
-These time-entangled photon states are often referred to as energy-time entanglement.
 High-dimensional entangled states have many interesting properties \cite{NRA,CBKG,jon} and can allow for multiple shared bits extracted from each photon pair.
-This can be beneficial for QKD, where each detected photon pair could encode over 10 bits of information \cite{Ali-Khan}.
+This can be beneficial for quantum key distribution (QKD), where each detected photon pair could encode over 10 bits of information \cite{Ali-Khan}.

 There are several benefits to encoding within the time of arrival as opposed to other degrees of freedom, such as the spatial modes.
-One key advantage is to minimize the effects of detector dead-time, which not only limits the rate at which information can be communicated, but also impacts on security \cite{deadtimeattack,deadtimeattack2}.
+One key advantage is to minimize the effects of detector dead-time, which not only limits the rate at which information can be communicated, but also impacts on security within QKD \cite{deadtimeattack,deadtimeattack2}.
 Another benefit is that temporal modes can be easily coupled into fibres, which is not the case for beams with non-zero orbital angular momentum \cite{Mair,gotte,leach}.

 It is clear that imperfections such as loss have a strong effect on how much information we can extract from high-dimensional entangled photons.
 It is thus vital to model the effects of realistic experimental errors.
 Any model must take account of the photons source, channel losses and imperfect detectors.
 Nevertheless, it has been shown that it may still be possible to extract over 10 bits per photon pair under reasonable experimental conditions \cite{Thomas}.